 1. Manually Insert Borders at Page Break Before Printing

 The first easy solution is to insert borders at the page breaks using the Borders command.
 So, if we insert the bottom or outside borders, we’ll get the borders at page breaks after printing.
-But the fact is that this method is not feasible for a long dataset.
+However the fact is that this method is not feasible for a long dataset.
 You will have to follow the second method for your long dataset.

-- Firstly, select the rows before the first-page break.
+- Firstly, select the rows before the first page break.

 - After that, click as follows: Home > Borders > Outside Borders.